pdfernhout/High-Performance-Organizations-Reading-List/README.md

 # High Performance Organizations Reading List

 Most of these books, web pages, and videos are about how to design better organizations.
 Some are about how to be more effective individuals within the organizations we currently have.
+The items are divided into three broad categories -- Organization and Motivation, Health and Wellness, and Software Development Specific

+## Organization and Motivation:

 ### Slack: Getting Past Burnout, Busywork, and the Myth of Total Efficiency
 by Tom DeMarco